310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% endbubble %}

 {% bubble Midori sighfrown %}
-But ever since mascot characters became popular, they started to fade into the background ‘cause of all the new mascots…
+But ever since yurucharas became popular, they started to fade into the background ‘cause of all the new yuruchara mascots…[^6]

 I’ve felt so much regret the past few days for never noticing in time, and for not supporting them more while I still could…